Bryan, Texas: Transportation

-The Brazos Transit District began offering bus service in the Bryan-College Station in 1974.
+The Brazos Transit District began offering bus service in the Bryan-College Station area in 1974.
 It offers fixed bus routes throughout Bryan-College Station.
 Operating on weekdays on an hourly basis, the seven routes converge at a central location for transferring between routes.
 It also offers paratransit services for disabled riders and an on-demand shared ride service.
 Texas A&M University, headquartered in sister city College Station, operates student-driven free buses on weekdays for use by the general public that includes coverage around several apartment complexes in Bryan near campus and along a route that culminates at the campus of Blinn College.

 Airports

 Bryan is served commercially by Easterwood Airport, a regional airport operated by Texas A&M University in College Station.
 American Eagle offers flights to and from their larger hub airport at Dallas/Fort Worth International Airport.

 The city of Bryan owns and operates Coulter Field and provides fixed-base operator services, hangar space, and runways for private flights.